twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 and the narrative is weird and disjointed.

 *Huge pale animals resembling hard-shelled sea creatures, harnessed with bands and implants of bronze.
 A sea of black spots against a red background, whorled with umber.
 A sensation of time passing.
 A blue sphere appearing in the red.
 Pain.
 Cold.
 The great sea creatures struggling against an invisible weight.
 They die.
 Smaller sea creatures dismantle their metal and flesh, leaving tiny fragments everywhere.
 A blue light in darkness.
 Bronze domes scattered like pebbles.
 Time.
 Weariness.
 Sleep.*

+> GM intrusion
+suggestion: One PC
+has an adverse reaction
+to this psychic message,
+and must succeed at a
+level 5 Intellect defense
+roll or have all Intellectbased tasks hindered for the next ten minutes.

 The PCs can repeat this message as often as they want, and some details change slightly